IRS Forms

 • QTIP elections are affirmative and irrevocable.
 If you list a qualifying terminable interest and do not exclude part of it, you are presumed to have elected QTIP.
 That choice brings the property into the survivor’s estate under §2044 later.

-• For a non‑U.S. citizen spouse, you usually need a QDOT that meets §2056A and related regulations, including a U.S. trustee with withholding authority on principal distributions.
+• For a non‑U.S. citizen spouse, you usually need a QDOT that meets §2056A and related regulations, including a U.S. trustee with withholding authority on principal distributions (under IRC §2056(d), the marital deduction is generally disallowed for property passing outright to a non-citizen spouse – the QDOT is the qualifying path).

 • Deadlines matter.
-Form 706 is due 9 months after death, and Form 4768 gives a 6‑month automatic extension if filed on time.
+Form 706 is due 9 months after death, and Form 4768 gives a 6‑month automatic extension if filed on time (extension is to FILE only – interest on unpaid estate tax still accrues from the original 9-month due date).
 Portability late relief is available for certain estates for up to 5 years under Rev. Proc.
 2022‑32.

 What Schedule M Does, And Why It Sits At The Center Of The Return